kaby76/AntlrVSIX/doc/refactoring.md

 Splitting a grammar converts a combined grammar into split parser and lexer grammars.
 Arguments to the Antlr tool are applied to the resulting grammars.

+Note, in splitting grammars, an option is inserted into the parser grammar for tokenVocab.
+When combining, the tokenVocab is removed.
+If there are no other options in the options spec, then it is removed.

 _Before_